 How does this affect the requirements for PDF compliance with Section 508?

 The new rules are a lot to digest, as the encompass accessibility regulations for a huge range of electronic information technology.
 Most of it does not pertain to our services at Accessibility In Mind (AIM).
 Let’s see what the final regulatory analysis said about PDFs:

 The requirements for one specific type of electronic documents—those stored in PDF—are established by referencing the applicable ISO standard.
 PDF/UA-1 provides a technical, interoperable standard for the authoring, remediation, and validation of PDF content.

-The new ruling provides much more specific requirements than the original rules, as it references the detailed guidelines of PDF/UA-1.
 PDF/UA-1 provides a technical, interoperable standard for the authoring, remediation, and validation of PDF content to ensure accessibility for people with disabilities who use AT such as screen readers, screen magnifiers, and joysticks to navigate and read electronic content.

 The International Standard for Accessible PDF Technology (PDF/UA-1) provides a roadmap for remediating, testing, and ensuring accessible PDFs that are “universally accessible”.

 Accessibility is our goal here at AIM, and we are “refreshed” and ready!
 All documents remediated by Accessibility In Mind are compliant with WCAG and PDF/UA-1